-Writing can feel like a lot of fluff sometimes.
-Freewheel is the tangible representation of my attempts to affect change in the communities I’ve called home.
+Writing can often feel like a lot of lip service.
+Freewheel is one attempt at creating tangible change in the communities I’ve called home.

 I hope this space continues to grow and evolve, into projects both bigger and smaller than the original freewheel.
 Because while there is a practical side, a way to create objects and space inspired to change social habits, there is also a personal and emotional way of conducting ourselves that also has its roots in a communist and anarchist philosophy, reminding us that we are all free, we are all together.